Th3Whit3Wolf/bulbb/README.md

 This software is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-See the LICENSE-APACHE and LICENSE-MIT files for license details.1
+See the LICENSE-APACHE and LICENSE-MIT files for license details.